 Sunshine increases the production of serotonin – which leads to more happy feelings.

+Winter’s lack of natural sunlight may negatively affect our serotonin levels.
 Being out and about in the sunshine can increase the production of serotonin, our happy hormone.
-A lack of natural sunlight in the winter may negatively affect our serotonin levels.
-This deficiency is very challenging for those suffering from seasonal affective disorder (SAD) and why their treatment plan may include using a light therapy lamp that mimics natural sunlight.
+This deficiency is very challenging for those suffering from seasonal affective disorder (SAD), and why their treatment plan may include using a light therapy lamp that mimics natural sunlight.

-One more interesting side note – the earlier we are exposed to natural sunlight the better.
-Our body begins to track our day from the earliest moment of light, so it’s actually really good to get outside and get some sunshine early in the morning.
+One more interesting side note – the earlier we are exposed to natural sunlight, the better.
+Our body begins tracking our day from the earliest moment of light, so it’s perfect for getting outside and having some sunshine early in the morning.

 Sunshine can help with Vitamin D production.

 There is a good reason Vitamin D is called the sunshine vitamin.
-When sunlight reaches our skin, our body produces this important vitamin, regulating the amount of calcium and phosphate in your body.
-Now that it’s getting nicer outside, be sure to catch some rays of sunshine and keep your bones, teeth, and muscles healthy!
-Extra bonus – Vitamin D also plays a role in reduces the risk of certain medical conditions like heart disease, and has been linked to reduced depression and weight loss.
+When sunlight reaches our skin, our body produces this critical vitamin, regulating the amount of calcium and phosphate.
+Now that it’s getting nicer outside be sure to catch some rays of sunshine and keep your bones, teeth, and muscles healthy!
+Other health benefits: Vitamin D also reduces the risk of certain medical conditions like heart disease and has been linked to reduced depression and weight loss.

 A Healthline report also suggests getting 10-30 minutes of sunshine during midday, a few times per week, depending on your skin’s sensitivity to sunlight.
 Experts recommend using sunscreen after you’ve received just enough light to boost your natural Vitamin D levels.